AQA20/friends/README.md

 friend list, each friend has a first name, last name, email, phone, photo & twitter(optional).

-The app include CURD, Authentication(devise), Concerns(used for pagination), Active record association (one to many), partials, basic validations, css and bootstrap for designing.
+The app include CURD, Authentication(devise), Concerns(used for pagination), Active record association (one to many), partials, basic validations, search, css and bootstrap for designing.

 **Follow the following steps to start the app locally (The app is not configured for production):**